 What eco-evolutionary feedbacks help stabilize ecological communities?

-How does temporal autocorrelation influence macroevolutionary dynamics?
+How does temporal autocorrelation influence biodiversity?

 How will present and future land-use change alter the spatial and temporal distribution of environmental variability — and what are the implications for ecosystems?